- Offers a full range of specialised services to support the trade and manufacturing of rough and polished diamonds

 - Located at the crossroads between Asia and Europe and in the heart of a rapidly growing consumer market

 - One of the world's fastest growing diamond hubs

 - Affiliated with the World Federation of Diamond Bourses (WFDB)

 - Almas Tower's purpose built facilities offer a range of services to encourage the growth of the regional diamond trade

-*These statistics are provided by the Dubai Customs Strategy and Corporate Excellence Department Statistics Section for import and export data.
+The data used to calculate these numbers are provided by the Dubai Customs Strategy & Corporate Excellence Department Statistics Section for import and export data.